ben-kemister/development-cheat-sheets/content/languages/java/spring-boot/properties.md

 ---
-title: Spring Boot
+title: SpringBoot Properties
 tags:
 - java
 - springboot
+- properties
 ---

-This page contains information, syntax, and simple code examples, about the use of Spring Boot.
+This page contains information, syntax, and simple code examples, about the use of **properties** in SpringBoot.
 <!--more-->

 ## Properties